Andy Ruiz Jr.: Rise up the ranks

-WBO heavyweight title shot
+WBO heavyweight title challenge

 Ruiz vs. Parker

 Ruiz was ordered to fight Joseph Parker in New Zealand for the WBO heavyweight title with the fight set to take place on December 10, 2016.
 This fight came about by Ruiz being one of the top two ranked contenders willing to fight for the vacant title.
 The title became vacant when former champion Tyson Fury vacated the title.

 Discussions and negotiations began after Fury was expected to be stripped of his WBO belt over inactivity and testing positive for cocaine.
 With his sudden announcement that he would relinquish his heavyweight world title belts due to his various issues, it was unclear exactly how the WBO and WBA would go about filling the vacancies.
 But before Fury vacated, Duco Events promoter Dean Lonergan announced in early October he had been negotiating an alternative WBO title fight against Ruiz, suggesting he had a chance of reaching a deal with Bob Arum.
 He pointed out that the WBO rules stated the two best-classified contenders will challenge for the title.
 Arum told ESPN.com that he was in talks with the WBO about making it for the vacant title.

 Ruiz failed to become the first heavyweight of Mexican ancestry to win a world title when Parker won the bout by a majority decision.
 The judges scored the fight 114–114, 115–113, and 115–113.
 Ruiz started off well being the aggressor but slowed down during mid rounds, only to take control again during the championship rounds.
 Both men showed respect for each other throughout the contest.
 After the fight, Ruiz said, "I think I got the win or at least a draw, I think I set the pace with my jab."
 Ruiz said he wanted a rematch.
 CompuBox stats showed that Parker landed 119 of 560 punches thrown (21%) and Ruiz landed 107 of his 416 thrown (26%).
 On a delayed HBO broadcast, the fight peaked at 585,000 viewers, with an average of 521,000 viewers.